laitlito/laitlito/README.md

 # Welcome to my GitHub page ! 👋

-Hi, I'm Lélio, currently in fourth year of engineering school at [Polytech Nice Sophia Antipolis](https://polytech.univ-cotedazur.fr/), in the [applied mathematics and modeling specialisation](https://univ-cotedazur.fr/formation/offre-de-formation/ingenieur-mathematiques-appliquees-et-modelisation).
+Hi, I'm Lélio, currently in my fourth year at [Polytech Nice Sophia Antipolis](https://polytech.univ-cotedazur.fr/), majoring in [applied mathematics and modeling specialisation](https://univ-cotedazur.fr/formation/offre-de-formation/ingenieur-mathematiques-appliquees-et-modelisation).
 I mainly like to work on real-life problems such as maximising or minimising things to make other work.

 ## About me

-- 🚀 Currently in 4th year of engineering school.
+- 🚀 Currently in the 4th year of engineering school.
 - 💡 I like to learn about new methods to solve complex problems.
 - 🎹 Average classical music enjoyer (🗿), I'm most dedicated to Chopin and Liszt.
 I've been playing for 15 years now.
-- 🏅 I have been doing sports of my life.
+- 🏅 I have been into sports my whole life.
 Here's the 5 sports I like doing best : swimming, badminton, football, tennis and volleyball
 - 🎮 I really enjoy highly competitive video games and niche ones
    - Reached highest rank in Fortnite (Chapter 5 season 1)
    - Top 500 best players osu! in France